 This cabbage casserole recipe is from the Extension Homemakers Shelby County (Indiana) 1988 Cookbook.
-We really love this type of cookbook.
+We really love this type of old-fashioned cookbook.
 Everyone submits their favorite everyday (or special occasion) recipes.
 No fuss, no fancy ingredients, and always family-pleasing.

 Cabbage is a great ingredient to use year round.
 It’s usually inexpensive and one large head can go a long ways.
 During the summer months, it’s easy to grow your own or can be found at reasonable prices at your local farmers’ market.